 Applications for entry into the Honours program for Music are considered in October, for entry into the program in Semester 1 the following year.

-Before applying students should contact Dr Stephen Loy, Honours Convenor, for information regarding the program and advice on developing a proposal.
+Before applying students should contact Dr Alec Hunter, Honours Convenor, for information regarding the program and advice on developing a proposal.

 Current ANU students

 You will need to submit a Thesis Supervisor Confirmation Form.
 For more information, please visit the How to apply for CASS Honours page.

 Applications for entry to the School of Music Honours program are assessed on:

 - the merit of the submitted Honours Proposal